djoun52/projet-0/README.md

-    create a double input check for password : done create a role propriaty for user : done create a pseudo propriaty for user : done create a email verificator : not
+    create a double input check for password : done create a role propriaty for user : done create a pseudo propriaty for user : done create a email verificator : to begin verify if the information from the database who is a string is interpreted : checked make more specify error message : to begin
-    verify if the information from the database who is a string is interpreted : checked make more specify error message : not
+    Profil page : in progress
-    Profil page : not do
+    Form for changing the password : done

 # Getting Started with Create React App